 The next section is Posts Query.
 These settings are the same as in the Listing Grid widget.

-The last settings section here is Widget Visibility where you can hide widget is the query is empty or always show the widget.
+The last settings section here is Widget Visibility where you can hide the widget if the query is empty or always show the widget.

 Moreover, you can style the marker according to your preferences in the Style settings section.